 Extract: Internet, 1997

 The Internet is society's toilet.
 A place where those who can't cut it in the real world can go and float around with all the other shits.
-But the rules are the same as the real world's.
+But the rules are the same.
 If you don't look like them, talk like them, smell like them or taste like them, you're a misfit.
 Grab your coat and leave, they don't want you around.
 I never fit in the real world or the Internet.
 But you get used to that feeling, and you make them used to you.

 BigBallsChuck20 gets himself a whisky ;)